 London Bridge Resort

 Adjacent to London Bridge is the luxurious London Bridge Resort.
 This resort has 3 pools, 3 culturally diverse restaurants, a pleasant spa, a fun night club and a golf course for guests to enjoy.
 Once you’re finished exploring Lake Havasu on your paddle board for the day, enjoy London Bridge Resort’s captivating amenities.

 *Don’t forget to explore Airbnb for additional options.
 There is a great selection of super cool homes and apartments!

 The Nautical Watersports Center

 Recommended boards to use

 Although Lake Havasu is a flatwater lake, you can seek out different paddle style adventures.
 Travel far enough north on Lake Havasu, and you will start feel a strong current from the Colorado river.
-If you have a boat that provides enough wake, you can take Surf SUPs out and wake surf.
+If you have a boat that provides enough wake, you can take Surf SUPs out or soft top surfboards and wake surf.
 Kayaking is always an option as well.
 The paddle opportunities are endless if you get creative!
 Just make sure to throw on a life vest before setting out to partake in whatever water sport most suitable to your preference.

 Hard Paddle Boards